 Here’s how you can help keep your teeth and gums healthy:

-- Visit your dentist for a regular dental checkup every 6 months, even during pregnancy.
-Eat healthy foods.
-They give you and your growing baby important nutrients.
+- Eat healthy foods and limit sweets.
+Healthy foods include fruits and vegetables, lean meat, whole-grain breads and pasta and low-fat dairy products.
+Limit sweets and sugary foods and drink water instead of sugary drinks.
+Eating healthy foods helps give you and your growing baby important nutrients.
 Your baby’s teeth start developing between 3 and 6 months of pregnancy.
-Nutrients, like calcium, protein and vitamins A, C and D, help your baby’s teeth grow healthy.
+Nutrients like calcium, protein, phosphorus, and vitamins A, C and D, help your baby’s teeth grow healthy.

-Last reviewed March 2012
+Last reviewed June, 2019